Exploring a genAI microlearning video series

 ### Topic 2: "Adapting to Change"

 Another topic that everyone agreed should be highlighted was how the rise of genAI marked an economic transition and called for everyone to adapt to change.
-For this idea, the team wanted to take a short historical journey of moments over the past few hundred years where this kind of jolt occurred and how people responded.
+For this idea, the team wanted to take a short historical journey through moments over the past few hundred years where this kind of technological jolt occurred and how people responded.

 ![[2023_genAI-microlearning-wb-strategy1-2.jpg|center|500]]